jethornton/flexgui/docs/source/touch.rst

 Line Edits
 ----------

-A QLineEdit can have a popup entry for numbers, G-code, or a full keyboard.
+A QLineEdit can have a popup entry for numbers, G codes, or a full keyboard.
-Add a Dynamic Property named `input` and set the value to one of these `number`, `G-code`, or `keyboard`.
+Add a Dynamic Property named `input` and set the value to one of these `number`, `gcode`, or `keyboard`.

 File Navigator
 --------------